marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

     If you use a "smart" editor, it may change lower-case letters to upper-case letters at the beginning of a line when you paste items into your archive file.

-    If even one character is capitalized when it should not be, you will get [*GitHub* Errors](gh-errors.md).
+    If even one character is capitalized when it should not be, you will get [Errors wuth Browser Build](gh-errors.md).

     If you use a smart editor to store your FASTLANE_KEY, you are likely to get the mysterious `invalid curve name` error.